thieu1995/permetrics/README.md

 ---

 ## Introduction
-* PerMetrics is a python library for performance metrics of artificial intelligence models.
+* PerMetrics is a python library for performance metrics of machine learning models.

 * The goals of this framework are:
     * Combine all metrics for regression, classification and clustering models